Lê Vũ Anh: Personal life

-During her studies in Moscow, Anh had a love affair with mathematician Viktor Maslov.
+During her studies in Moscow, Anh had a love affair with her supervisor Viktor Maslov.

 The romance was considered scandalous because Vietnamese students studying abroad were not allowed to have romantic relationships with foreigners and anyone caught red-handed would have to be examined or may be sent back to Vietnam.
 In order to avoid trouble, she returned home to marry a Vietnamese student from the same university and wanted to stay in Vietnam to forget her love affair with Maslov.
 However, she was forced by her father to return to USSR to complete her studies.

 When she and her husband returned to Moscow, Anh realized that she did not love her husband and could not forget Maslov.
 She decided to live separately from her husband and secretly went back and forth with Maslov.
 Anh had enough courage to ask her husband for a divorce in order to be able to marry Maslov.
 In 1977, she and Maslov married.
 She gave birth to her daughter Lena on 31 October 1977.
 Meeting her father by chance when he went to USSR for a state visit, Anh confessed her love affair with Maslov.
 Lê Duẩn did not accept it and tried to lure her back to Vietnam.
 However, Anh gradually reconciled with her family.
 When Lê Duẩn went to Moscow, he saw his granddaughter Lena, but did not see Maslov.

 In 1979, she gave birth to her second daughter Tania.
 After giving birth to her son Anton in 1981, Anh died shortly due to postpartum hemorrhage.
 Her body was cremated, and the ashes were brought back to Vietnam.

 In 1989, Maslov used the pseudonym 'O. Martínov' to publish his autobiography, where he discusses his love affair with Lê Vũ Anh.